Las Vegas Truck Accident Lawyer

 - Mechanical failures

 - Failure to properly load the truck’s weight

 Some of these accidents happen because the driver isn’t qualified to operate the vehicle.
 Often, negligent hiring at trucking companies can play a role in causing accidents.
 While truck drivers are required to have a commercial driver’s license, not all companies enforce the rules.

 Are you wondering what caused your collision?
-Our workforce has experience in investigating cases involving big rigs, walk-in vans, duty pickups, logging trucks, and other commercial vehicles.
+Our team has experience in investigating cases involving big rigs, walk-in vans, duty pickups, logging trucks, and other commercial vehicle accidents in Las Vegas, NV.
 Call us to learn more about our practice areas.

 Truck Accidents FAQs

 What Should I Do After Being Involved In A Truck Accident?

 There are several steps you should take after you are involved in a truck accident.
 These can help you protect your health and your claim.

 - Contact 911.
 You should contact 911 if you are in an accident.
 The dispatcher can send police officers to investigate the crash, as well as emergency medical personnel to the scene.
 The police officers will complete an accident report noting the conditions at the accident scene and preliminary determinations of fault.
 EMS can supply initial emergency treatment for your injuries and transport you to the hospital in an ambulance.

 - Get contact and insurance info.
 You should get the contact and insurance information for the driver who caused your accident.
 You will need this information for your accident claim.
 You should also get the contact info of any witnesses to the accident.
 The police officer should record these items of information.